TicoVac Tick-Borne Encephalitis Vaccine For 2022

 TicoVac Vaccine Indication

-TicoVac is a vaccine indicated to prevent TBE in individuals one year of age and older.
+TicoVac is a vaccine that prevents TBE in individuals one year of age and older.
 Tell your doctor if you or your child have ever been infected with or been vaccinated against Yellow fever, Japanese encephalitis, or Dengue viruses.
 Antibodies might be in your blood that can react with the Tick-Borne Encephalitis (TBE) Virus used in tests to measure your antibody levels.
 These tests could then give wrong results.

-The effect of TicoVac 0.5 ml during pregnancy or while breastfeeding is not known.
+The effect of TicoVac 0.5 ml during pregnancy or while breastfeeding is unknown.

 TicoVac Vaccine Dosage